 Bach moved to Weimar from Mühlhausen with his wife Maria Barbara.
-Their first child was born that same year, and Maria Barbara’s older, unmarried sister Friedelena Margaretha joined them a year later, probably to help run the household, and-as far as we know-stayed with the Bach family until her death in 1729 (see my post about the Bach family in Leipzig).
+They lived in an apartment on the town square, a short walk from the Wilhelmsburg, but directly around the corner from the Red Palace.
+Their first child was born that same year, and Maria Barbara’s older, unmarried sister Friedelena Margaretha joined them a year later, in 1709, probably to help run the household.
+As far as we know she stayed with the Bach family until her death in 1729 (see my post about the Bach family in Leipzig).

-From 1708 to 1714, Bach worked as a chamber musician for the Duke, but also as organist in the beautiful chapel in the castle (the one with the church tower, on the left in painting above).
+At first, from 1708 to 1714, Bach worked as a chamber musician for both the uncle and the nephew, but also as organist in the beautiful chapel in the Wilhelmsburg, the castle of the older Duke.
 The chapel was called the Himmelsburg for a painting depicting the “opening of the heavens” in the ceiling of the chapel, right above the organ loft.
 The organ loft was about 65 feet (or 20 meters, or four two-story houses) above the floor of the chapel (!).

 Whenever these cantatas were performed in the Himmelsburg, all musicians would have to stand in the small organ loft.
 It was a pretty small space, that only fit 7 singers and 5 instrumentalists.***